rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  and someone else has the private key to access the output with 0.1 Bitcoin.
  The original transaction output of 0.5 Bitcoin is already spent, and that Bitcoin is only available in the *unspent transaction outputs*.
- These ouputs are known as UTXOs (see below).
+ These unspent ouputs are known as UTXOs (see below).

-An invoice address, or receive address, is an encoded single use number that will produce a transaction output that can only be spent by the corresponding private key.
+An invoice address, or receive address, is a number that will produce a transaction output that can only be spent by the corresponding private key.
- An address is not a location where Bitcoin is stored, but rather was used to generate a transaction output (see UTXOs below).
+ An address is not a location where Bitcoin is stored, but rather is used to generate a transaction output (see UTXOs below).

 ---